Employees Only Hides Craft Cocktails Behind Psychic Front

-An area devoted to psychic readings might seem an odd feature for Employees Only, a cutting-edge new bar and restaurant.
-Until you realize that it’s a reference to the wily ways of Prohibition – fronts were needed to conceal the fact that booze was in the house.
+An area devoted to psychic readings might seem an odd feature for Employees Only, a cutting-edge bar and restaurant, until you realize it’s a reference to the wily ways of Prohibition when fronts were needed to conceal the fact that booze was in the house.

 A New York City Original

-That legacy will infuse the new digs without defining them.
-The dinner menu—influenced by the peerless California harvest and led by veteran chef, Sascha Lyon—pairs food with cocktails, rather than wine.
-For example, a local wildflower and herb-infused vermouth is used both in drinks and in the pan roasted halibut.
+That legacy infuses the West Hollywood location without defining it.
+The dinner menu—influenced by the peerless California harvest and led by veteran chef Sascha Lyon—pairs food with cocktails, rather than wine.

-“It’s important that we integrate the cocktails so they make sense, so that they logically fit into the whole gastronomic picture of the place,” says original Employees Only co-founder Dushan Zaric, who teamed up with Sopit and Weisburd to launch the WeHo location.
+“It’s important that we integrate the cocktails so they make sense, so that they logically fit into the whole gastronomic picture of the place,” says original Employees Only co-founder Dushan Zaric, who teamed up with Sopit and Weisburd to launch the West Hollywood location.

 Creating a Memorable Experience

-Some of the most popular NYC items that will show up here: tableside steak tartare, bone marrow poppers and roasted black truffle chicken.
-But the L.A. food program, headed by Lyon (a former Balthazar, Pastis, and Daniel vet), is twice the size of New York’s with lots of lighter items.
-Wood-fired pizza will also make its debut on the West Coast.
+Some of the most popular NYC items have made their way to the West Ccoast: tableside steak tartare, bone marrow poppers, and roasted black truffle chicken.
+But the L.A. food program, headed by Lyon (formerly of Balthazar, Pastis, and Daniel), is twice the size of New York’s with lots of lighter items including wood-fired pizzas.

-Another way Employees Only distinguishes itself is by making staff a top priority.
 “If we treat staff with respect—if they are inspired, enthusiastic, and proud—then I can demand a higher level of hospitality,” says Zaric.

-Additionally, he seeks to restore the validity of bartending as a craft with an apprenticeship program that can last up to three years.
+Additionally, Zaric seeks to restore the validity of bartending as a craft with an apprenticeship program that can last up to three years.
 Once the word was out about EO’s opening, many local professionals wanted in.
-Says Weisburd: “We have a Miami Heat of a bar team.”
+Says Weisburd, “We have a Miami Heat of a bar team.”

 That said, this isn’t a haven for cocktail snobs.
-Rather, it’s a place for laidback charm, feeling happy and enjoying in-the-moment entertainment – DJs and pop-up burlesque, perhaps.
+Rather, it’s a place for laidback charm, feeling happy, and enjoying in-the-moment entertainment including DJs and pop-up burlesque, perhaps.
 It just depends on the night and the mood.
 Feeling cozy?
-Behind a hidden wall, there’s Henry’s Room, a private room with a fireplace, named after another founding member of Employees Only, Henry LaFargue, and features New Orleans-inspired cocktails in his honor.
+Behind a hidden wall, there’s Henry’s Room, a private room with a fireplace named after another founding member of Employees Only, Henry LaFargue.
+New Orleans-inspired cocktails are featured in his honor.